hash-bang/Excel-SelfDestruct/README.md

 1. Change your Excel Sheet (probably `.xlsx` extension) into an 'Excel with Macros' file using "Save As" (`.xlsm` extension).

-2. Enable the VBA / Developer mode if you havn't already.
+2. Enable the VBA / Developer mode if you haven't already.
 [Instructions from Microsoft](https://msdn.microsoft.com/en-us/library/office/ee814737(v=office.14).aspx#Anchor_2)

 3. Open the "Visual Basic" editor (Under the 'Developer Ribbon', 'Visual Basic')